Image © ITV Studios, 1969

 Reginald Marsh

-Character & Episode: James Laker in When Did You Start to Stop Seeing Things?
+Character & Episode: James Laker in When Did You Start To Stop Seeing Things?

 Born: 17/09/1926, London, England (as Reginald Albert Saltmarsh)